 MIT Advances Implantable Hypoglycemia Rescue Device Toward Year-Long Use

-MIDDLESEX COUNTY, MASSACHUSETTS, JUL 9 – The MIT-developed implant delivers emergency glucagon automatically or manually to prevent hypoglycemia in Type 1 diabetes, with potential for multi-dose use over months, researchers say.
+MIDDLESEX COUNTY, MASSACHUSETTS, JUL 9 – The implantable device releases glucagon automatically or manually to prevent severe hypoglycemia and restored normal blood sugar in diabetic mice within 10 minutes, researchers said.

 This tiny implant could save diabetics from silent, deadly crashes